 Developing a Power Apps code app on the Microsoft Power Platform enables developers to create custom applications that integrate seamlessly with business processes.

-In this blog post, we explain how to build a Power Apps code app from scratch using the Power Platform command-line interface (CLI) and a TypeScript template.
+In this blog post, we explain how to build this app from scratch using the Power Platform command-line interface (CLI) and a TypeScript template.
 This approach is ideal for developers who want to build low-code but powerful apps with full control over code and design.

 A Power Apps code app is a specialized application type that gives developers the flexibility of working with code (TypeScript, Node.js, CLI tooling) while still leveraging Power Platform capabilities.
-These apps are currently in preview and are designed for advanced use cases outside traditional drag-and-drop canvas apps.
+These apps are in general availability (GA) and designed for advanced use cases.
+To ensure users only access relevant data, implement Power BI row level security.

 Before getting started, ensure you have the following installed on your machine: